You are here: American University College of Arts & Sciences Department of History

 History classes hone our students' research, writing, and analytical skills.
 Our home in Washington, DC, offers students unparalleled resources for research, internships, and jobs.
 The nation's capital is our classroom.

-The History Department offers a BA, a combined BA/MA, a minor, an MA in History, an MA in History and Public History, and a PhD
+The History Department offers a BA, a minor, a combined BA/MA, an MA in History, an MA in History with Public History Concentration, and a PhD

-Fast-Track Your Way to a BA and MA in History
+Fast-Track Your Way to a BA / MA in History

-American University's Combined BA/MA Degree program allows students to complete both their BA and MA in History in 5 years.
+American University's Combined BA/MA Degree program allows students to complete both their BA and MA in History in as little as 5 years.
 Students in the BA/MA program save upwards of $22,000 in tuition costs by sharing credits between the two degrees.

-Students may pursue either the General MA program or the Public History program.
+Students may pursue either the General MA program or the Public History Concentration.
 Inquire at history@american.edu to learn more about our BA/MA program.

 Bulletins